tumble1999/savaslabs.github.io/jobs-at-savas.md

 with.
 We like to learn, and teach one another, and sometimes teach others for free.
 We dedicate time for collaboration every week.
 We allow a flexible work schedule as long as we are upholding our commitments to one another and our clients.
-We value openness, over coming in with top-notch experience, though we certainly want to hear about your experience.
+We value openness over coming in with top-notch experience, though we certainly want to hear about your experience.
 We value a work/life balance that we believe improves our environment and productivity.
 We use emoji _a lot_.
 You **absolutely** don't have to
 <img src="http://www.emoji-cheat-sheet.com/graphics/emojis/wink.png" alt="winking emoji" class="emoji">.